Code-Institute-Submissions/globtopus/README.md

 > develop some code, add, commit, push, repeat...;-)

-To merge branch with master:
+To merge the branch with the master:
  ```cl
    $ git checkout master
    $ git merge new-branch